Particular/NServiceBus/guidelines/design-guidelines.md

   public bool RouteToThisInstance { get; set; }
 ```

-Instead, an extension method called `RouteToThisInstance` is used to set the internal state.
+Instead, an extension method named `RouteToThisInstance` is used to set the internal state.
 The internal state belongs to the routing capability.
 Therefore the state cannot be attached to `SendOptions`.
 Since C#/.NET doesn't support extension properties, the only way to implement this is to use an extension method.
-The benefit of extension methods is that the reader and the writer of an option of a capability can be implemented with different names.
+The benefit over properties is that the reader and the writer of an option of a capability can be implemented with different names.

 An example of where we failed in the past to apply this is the `Headers` static class.
 It contains everything and the kitchen sink when it comes to headers.